Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 ## Docker Security

-Ensuring the security of Docker containers involves a multi-faceted approach, covering image security, container runtime security, and Docker daemon/host security measures.
+Ensuring the security of Docker containers involves a multi-faceted approach, covering image security, container runtime security, Docker daemon/host security measures, and Docker registry security.
 The Center for Internet Security (CIS) Docker Benchmark provides a comprehensive set of practices designed to safeguard your Docker environment.
 Below is a summary tailored for a Docker security markdown section, highlighting key measures based on the CIS benchmark:

 > [!CAUTION]
-> This is not an extended list of all possible controls that can be applied but serves as a good starting point for making it more secure.
-Deep dive for more secure and robust configuration!
+> This is not an exhaustive list of all possible controls but serves as a solid starting point for securing your Docker environment.
+Delve deeper into each area for a more secure and robust configuration.

 ### Image Security

 - ``Use Trusted Base Images:`` Only use official or trusted base images for your containers.
 Regularly scan these images for vulnerabilities and ensure they are up to date.
-- ``Minimize Image Layers:`` Reduce the number of layers in your images to the minimum necessary to reduce complexity and potential attack surface.
+- ``Minimize Image Layers:`` Reduce the number of layers in your images to minimize complexity and potential attack surface.
 - ``Avoid Storing Secrets:`` Do not store secrets in Docker images.
 Use Docker secrets or other secure mechanisms for managing sensitive information.
 - ``Static Analysis:`` Regularly perform static analysis of your container images to detect vulnerabilities or misconfigurations.